As SC colleges crumble, will legislators dodge repair bill again in 2018?

 At S.C.
 State University, slow internet kept some students from finishing class assignments on time, accessing education materials online and using their purchasing cards to buy meals and books.

 A dated information system also opened sensitive student data to security threats.
-And on top of network issues, building roofs leaked, and more than 680 dorm rooms were not being used because of much-needed maintenance.
+On top of network issues, building roofs leaked, and more than 680 dorm rooms were not being used because of much-needed maintenance.

 For S.C.
 State, a panel of House lawmakers recommended $8 million – $5 million for technology and $3 million for maintenance – as part of a nearly $500 million proposed borrowing plan.

-That proposal failed earlier this year after S.C.
+That proposal failed to pass earlier this year after S.C.
 Gov. Henry McMaster threatened to veto it.

 S.C.
 State was forced to find money elsewhere to cover the school’s most severe needs, said James Clark, the school’s president.